napari/docs/docs/plugins/virtual_environment_docs/3-version-management.md

 Get comfortable with at least one workflow for versioning and deploying your package
  . . . . . . . . . . . . . . . . *otherwise, you won't do it.*

-The next article in this series is [Developer tools](./article-4-developer-tools.md).
+The next topic in this series is [Developer tools](./4-developer-tools.md).